Hal Gill: Playing career

 On July 1, 2006, the Toronto Maple Leafs signed Gill to a three-year contract, ending his tenure in Boston following nine seasons.
-He appeared in 145 games for the organization over two seasons.
+He appeared in 145 games for the organization over two seasons scoring 20 points each year.

 On February 26, 2008, the Maple Leafs traded Gill to the Pittsburgh Penguins in exchange for a 2008 second-round pick and 2009 fifth-round pick.
-The team reached the Stanley Cup Finals, losing in six games to the Detroit Red Wings.
-The team reached the Stanley Cup Finals the following season, this time defeating the Red Wings to win the Stanley Cup.
+Gil and the Penguins reached the Stanley Cup Final, losing in six games to the Detroit Red Wings.
+The following year during the 2008–09 regular season, Gill appeared in 62 games for Pittsburgh, contributing 2 goals and 8 assists for 10 points while posting a +11 plus-minus rating and accumulating 53 penalty minutes.
+His defensive prowess was evident in his physical play, including 112 blocked shots and 78 hits, he also was a key contributor on the team’s penalty kill.
+The team once again reached the Stanley Cup Final, this time defeating the Red Wings to win the Stanley Cup.